-I never thought that I could achieve anything on my own, especially being a young LGBT+ member in an unaccepting society, but now I feel I have security and guidance from the Pinnacle Foundation who have granted me a 2013 scholarship to help me achieve something great in life, to help people and to change the course of humanity.
+I never thought that I could achieve anything on my own, especially being a young LGBTIQ+ member in an unaccepting society, but now I feel I have security and guidance from the Pinnacle Foundation who have granted me a 2013 scholarship to help me achieve something great in life, to help people and to change the course of humanity.
 I am truly grateful to the Pinnacle Foundation for giving me the chance to achieve great things.

 Sydney, NSW, Bachelor of Education (Primary)

 Receiving a scholarship from The Pinnacle Foundation has given me incredible confidence to achieve the academic and professional goals I have set for the final year of my Primary Education degree.
-Through the joint assistance of the Foundation and my Mentor Maurie, I believe 2012 will be a pivotal year for my development as a Teacher and will allow me to continue to be a role model and advocate for kids within and outside the LGBT+ community.
+Through the joint assistance of the Foundation and my Mentor Maurie, I believe 2012 will be a pivotal year for my development as a Teacher and will allow me to continue to be a role model and advocate for kids within and outside the LGBTIQ+ community.

 Perth, Bachelor of Psychology

 I feel really honoured to receive this scholarship, it means a lot to me.
-The scholarship provided by Pinnacle has given me the opportunity and support to continue studying full time and build relationships with my LGBT+ peers.
+The scholarship provided by Pinnacle has given me the opportunity and support to continue studying full time and build relationships with my LGBTIQ+ peers.

 We are also proud to support our Returning Scholars for 2013; Ashleigh Scriven, Audrey Cremer, Brodie McGee, Laura Partington, Lee Taube, Nathan Li, Suzie Day & Veronica Mason